infinum/qa-handbook/Automation/Locators.md

 - What should the ID look like?

 It gets tricky, for example, when adding an ID to a LayoutView which holds multiple text elements.
 The result might not be what you expected.
-To avoid such issues, ask a developer to add a few as an example to see how it looks like.
+To avoid such issues, ask a developer to add a few as an example to see what it looks like.

 ### Plan your work